Simonster04/tinder_bot/README.md

 The idea of this project is to automate likes (Tinder working for its own).

 ## Recomendations:
-Create a virtual enviroment fo executing the code.
+Create a virtual enviroment fo executing the code:

+- `cd` to the folder you want to install the bot in

+- `pip install virtualenv`

+- `virtualenv venv`

+- `source venv/bin/activate`

 ## Usage:

 - Download chromedriver, unzip, move to /usr/local/bin (Mac OS / Linux)

 - Install `selenium` package: